miradar12e/mr12e_rs485_ros1_pkgs/miradar_node/README.md

 # miradar_node

-ROS Node for miradar12e.
+ROS Node for miradar12e new firmware.
 Parameters are available to set via dynamic_reconfigure.
 CI is done in local jenkins environment.

-## Tests
-- [x] Lv1 : Library Unit Test : DONE
-- [ ] Lv2 : ROS Node Unit Test : Skipping due to complexity of DI Implementation
-- [x] Lv3 : ROS Node Test Integration Test : 60%
-- [x] Lv4 : Feature Test : DONE
+It only supports 224000bps currently.

 ## Launch